-C. International veterinary health certificates
+5) International veterinary certificates

-An international veterinary certificate is an official document drawn up by the exporting country in accordance with the terms of Chapter 5.1. and Chapter 5.2., describing the animal health requirements and, where appropriate, public health requirements for the exported commodity.
-The quality of the exporting country's Veterinary Services,
+An international veterinary certificate is an official document the Veterinary Authority of an exporting country draws up in accordance with Chapters 5.1. and 5.2.
+Certificates list the animal health requirements and, where appropriate, public health requirements for the exported commodity.
+The quality of the exporting country's Veterinary Services is essential in providing assurances to trading partners regarding the safety of exported animals and products.
+This includes the Veterinary Services' ethical approach to the provision of veterinary certificates and their history in meeting their notification obligations.

-- including the ethical approach to the provision of veterinary health certificates, is key in providing assurance to trading partners regarding the safety of exported animals and products. - 2) International veterinary health certificates underpin international trade and provide assurances to the importing country regarding the health status of the animals and products imported.
-The health measures prescribed should take into account the health status of both exporting and importing countries and be based upon the recommendations in the Terrestrial Code. - 3) The following steps should be taken when drafting international veterinary health certificates: - a) list the diseases for which the importing country is justified in seeking protection, having regard to the disease status of the importing country and the exporting country.
-Importing countries should not impose measures in regard to diseases that occur in the importing country and that are not subject to official control or eradication programmes; - b) list the health requirements for each of these diseases.
-These can be determined by referring to the relevant articles in the Terrestrial Code.
-The Terrestrial Code provides for various levels of sanitary status: e.g. disease free country, zone or compartment, disease free herd, vaccinated or non-vaccinated population; - c) OIE models (see Chapters 5.10. to 5.12.) should be used as the baseline for international veterinary health certificates.
-The content and form of the final certificate may be modified as required. - 4) As stated in Article 5.2.2., international veterinary health certificates should be kept as simple as possible and should be clearly worded, to avoid misunderstanding of the importing country's requirements.

-D. Guidance notes for importers and exporters
+International veterinary certificates underpin international trade and provide assurances to the importing country regarding the health status of the animals and products imported.
+The measures prescribed should take into account the health status of both exporting and importing countries and be based upon the standards in the Terrestrial Code.

+The following steps should be taken when drafting international veterinary certificates:

+- a) list the diseases, infections or infestations for which the importing country is justified in seeking protection in regards to its own status.
+Importing countries should not impose measures in regards to diseases that occur in their own territory but are not subject to official control or eradication programmes; - b) for commodities capable of transmitting these diseases, infections or infestations through international trade, the importing country should apply the articles addressing the commodity in question in the relevant disease-specific chapters.
+The application of the articles should be adapted to the disease status of the exporting country, zone or compartment.
+Such status should be established according to Article 1.4.6. except when articles of the relevant disease chapter specify otherwise; - when preparing international veterinary certificates, the importing country should endeavour to use terms and expressions in accordance with the definitions given in the Glossary.
+As stated in Article 5.2.3., international veterinary certificates should be kept as simple as possible and should be clearly worded, to avoid misunderstanding of the importing country's requirements; - d) Chapters 5.10. to 5.13. provide, as further guidance to Member Countries, model certificates that should be used as a baseline. - 6) Guidance notes for importers and exporters

-To provide a clear understanding of trade requirements, it is advisable to prepare 'guidance notes' to assist importers and exporters.
+Veterinary Authorities are recommended to prepare 'guidance notes' to assist importers and exporters understand trade requirements.
 These notes should identify and explain the trade conditions, including the measures to be applied before and after export, during transport and unloading, relevant legal obligations and operational procedures.
-Exporters should also be reminded of the International Air Transport Association (IATA) rules governing air transport of animals and animal products.
+The guidance notes should advise on all details to be included in the health certification accompanying the consignment to its destination.
+Exporters should also be reminded of the International Air Transport Association rules governing air transport of animals and animal products.